 Rangers are hybrid melee/ranged fighters using thrown weapons and traps.
 Their versatility comes at the cost of not excelling at either role.
 Trap placement before combat creates choke points.
 Rangers function as support fighters who adapt to battlefield needs.

-Best with: Throwing Axes, Traps, Medium Armor, Hunting Knife Stat focus: Dexterity, Strength, Willpower
+Best with: Throwing Axes, Traps, Medium Armor, Hunting Knife — see our builds guide for full setup.
+Stat focus: Dexterity, Strength, Willpower

 Equipment Rankings